hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ## so, how does this all work?

 When you add a new rule, hydrus will throw all the current potential duplicate pairs at it.
-It will chip away at them in brief background packets, searching for pairs and then running them against the comparsion test.
+It will chip away at them in brief background packets, searching first for pairs that match and then running them against the comparsion test.
 Semi-automatic rules will queue ready-to-action pairs for your approval, but fully automatic rules action them immediately.
 If you have both potential duplicate pair discovery (the 'preparation' tab of the duplicates page) and duplicates auto-resolution set to work in "normal" time, they should trigger on any new files within moments of them being imported.
 The list on the duplicates page will update with a live summary.

 Click 'review actions' to see it in more detail: